“You tell us once we start something, you’d better finish,” Calvin told his dad, Chris.

 But in the midst of his dad's training, Calvin had been diagnosed with cancer – something Chris couldn’t have foreseen when he signed up for the endurance event.

 Chris had his job as a train engineer and his two other boys to look after at home in Nebraska while his wife, Tiffany, kept Calvin and their youngest, Mariah, at St. Jude Children’s Research Hospital in Memphis.
+His train route took him from points in Nebraska to Colorado and back, and his shifts were long, often 12 hours.

 “It’s OK.
 You can quit,” the voice of reason had been telling him.
 “No one could blame you.”